hack4impact/flask-base/README.md

 ##### Add Environment Variables

-Create a file called `.env` that contains environment variables in the following syntax.`ENVIRONMENT_VARIABLE=value`.
+Create a file called `.env` that contains environment variables in the following syntax: `ENVIRONMENT_VARIABLE=value`.
 For example, the mailing enviroment variables can be set as the following
 ```
 MAIL_USERNAME=example@domain.com